 These same conditions are emerging for the university bachelor's degree.
 As of 2016, the bachelor's degree has become the new high school diploma in the eyes of hiring managers, who increasingly see a degree as a baseline to recruit against.
 Likewise, the percentage of the labor market that now have a degree of some kind is reaching a critical mass to the point where it's barely being viewed as a differentiator amongst applicants.

 For these reasons, it won’t be long before enough of the public and private sector begin to view the university or college degree as a necessity, prompting their governments to make higher education free for all.
-The side benefit of this move is that a more education population also tends to be a less violent population.
+The side benefit of this move is that a more educated population also tends to be a less violent population.

 Automation will deflate the cost of everything.
 In chapter five of our Future of Work series, we explored how advancements in robotics and machine intelligence will enable a range of digital services and manufactured goods to be produced at dramatically lowered costs than they are today.
 By the mid-2030s, this will lead to a reduction in the price of all kinds of consumer goods from clothing to advanced electronics.
 But in the context of violent crime, it will also lead a general decrease in economically driven theft (muggings and burglaries), as things and services will become so cheap that people won't need to steal for them.